Successfully investing in Austria

 How would you describe the investment climate in Austria?
 Which sectors offer the largest potential?

 Despite all the adversities, the general investment climate can still be described as robust.
 In any case, the federal government is trying to do its part.
-Starting in 2023, an investment allowance has been introduced and corporate income tax has been reduced to 24 percent.
+Starting in 2023, an investment allowance has been introduced and corporate income tax has been reduced to 23 percent.
 In addition to these measures, the accelerated depreciation of buildings introduced in recent years, declining balance depreciation and the investment-related tax allowance for natural persons, which has been in place for some time, should also be mentioned.
-In addition, the corporate income tax will be lowered to 23 percent in 2024.
 There is great potential in those sectors that will benefit from investments that will be necessary to achieve the climate targets.

 What challenges do German companies face during their business ventures into Austria?